 Its deficiency can lead to anaemia when the body lacks enough haemoglobin to produce red blood cells.
 This can be caused if a pregnant woman doesn’t take a diet rich in Folic acid.
 Alcohol consumption can also hinder Folate absorption.
 Overdose of Folate can mask the signs of B12 deficiency which may result in nerve health risks, though it is rare.

-1. Vitamin B12 (Cobalamin)
+8. Vitamin B12 (Cobalamin)

 Vitamin B12 is an important dietary requirement which helps in maintaining the health of the pregnant woman.
 It is required for making red blood cells, healthy functioning of nerve tissues, digestion, Iron usage, immune function, food absorption, digestion, etc. Its role is also involved in making genetic materials including DNA where it works with Folate.
 It is also required in the formation of the neural tube and brain development of the foetus.

 Some food sources include milk, seafood, dairy products, fortified cereals, etc. Its deficiency can cause unstable breathing and heartbeat, tiredness, bleeding gums, weight loss, digestive problems, etc. Dietary deficiency and poor absorption from the food are some common causes of Vitamin B12 deficiency.
-It is rare but B12 deficiency may increase the chances of neural tube defects in the baby.
+It is rare but vitamin B12 deficiency may increase the chances of neural tube defects in the baby.

 Vitamin B Amount (ICMR guidelines)